JustinShenk/sensei/README.md

 # Sensei - *(SEN-say)*

-Posture notification software
+Posture monitor and notification software, for experimentation or self-monitoring.

 ## Installation

-NOTE: Requires Mac with terminal-notifier installed and PyQt5.
+NOTE: Requires Mac with terminal-notifier installed, PyQt5 and OpenCV.

 Clone the repository and run it
 `python sensei.py`